griddynamics/Behavior-Analytic-Starter-Kit/docs/Qubell-setup-guide.md

             "Override value of:" aws_secret_access_key<br>
             "With:" your Amazon Secret Access Key.

-------------- need to add one more scenario for not new user ( already has qubell env and cloud account) Now you are ready to launch “Behavior Analytic Starter Kit” applications.
+Now you are ready to launch “Behavior Analytic Starter Kit” applications.